AskMeAgain/SqlBridge/README.md

 ## Installation

 This project is only a default Spring app.
 The important part can be found inside "SqlController.java".
-Just copy this file into your project and provide a jdbi instance as bean and you are good to go.
+Just copy this file into your Spring project and provide a jdbi instance as bean and you are good to go.

 ## Usage